romaschka1/Data-Structures-Algorithms/README.md

 # 7. Linked list

-Linked list is the data structure, where each item have it's own value and pointer, which is pointing to the next one. <br>
+Linked list is a data structure, where each item has it's own value and pointer, which points to the next one. <br>

 Implementation:
 ```js